-Make the Road New York (MRNY) builds the power of immigrants and working class communities to achieve dignity and justice through organizing, policy innovation, transformative education, and survival services.
-Make the Road New York operates neighborhood-based community centers in Bushwick, Brooklyn; Jackson Heights, Queens; Port Richmond, Staten Island; and Brentwood, Long Island.
-With a membership of 24,000 low-income New Yorkers, MRNY tackles the critical issues facing our community: workplace justice, tenants' rights, immigrant civil rights, language-access, LGBTQ justice, public education, health care access, and immigration reform.
+Make the Road New York (MRNY) builds the power of immigrant and working-class communities to achieve dignity and justice through organizing, policy innovation, transformative education, and survival services.
+Make the Road New York operates community centers in Bushwick, Brooklyn; Jackson Heights, Queens; Port Richmond, Staten Island; Brentwood, Long Island and White Plains, Westchester County.
+With a membership of 25,000, MRNY tackles the critical issues facing our communities, including workplace justice, tenants' rights, immigrant rights and civil rights, TGNCIQ justice, public education, health care access, and immigration reform.
+(TGNCIQ = transgender, gender non-conforming, intersex and queer).
+MRNY is a newly unionized workplace, currently negotiating its first Collective Bargaining Agreement.

 - Curricular design work- Hand in course outlines, unit and lesson plans and related materials in the requested format by the deadlines that are set and agreed to.
 Maintain all of that in the Google drive, and integrate certain thematic content and materials into lessons as required by funders or decided by the team;